'Disinformation Dozen' Test Facebook's, Twitter's Ability To Curb Vaccine Hoaxes

 "Getting Americans vaccinated is critical to putting this pandemic behind us.
 Vaccine disinformation spread online has deadly consequences, which is why I have called on social media platforms to take action against the accounts propagating the majority of these lies," Sen. Amy Klobuchar, D-Minn., told NPR.

-The companies have stopped short of taking all 12 figures offline entirely, but they have stepped up their fight: they've labelled misleading posts.
+The companies have stopped short of taking all 12 figures offline entirely, but they have stepped up their fight: They've labeled misleading posts.
 They've removed falsehoods.
 In some cases, they've banned people who repeatedly share debunked claims.

-Facebook says it's taken action against some of the figures identified by CCDH, several of which operate multiple accounts on its apps.
-That includes permanently removing 11 accounts from Facebook or Instagram and placing restrictions on 19 others, like preventing them from being recommended to other users, reducing the reach of their posts and blocking them from promoting themselves through paid ads.
+Facebook said it's taken action against some of the figures identified by the Center for Countering Digital Hate, several of which operate multiple accounts on the company's apps.
+That includes permanently removing 16 accounts from Facebook or Instagram and placing restrictions on 22 others, such as preventing them from being recommended to other users, reducing the reach of their posts and blocking them from promoting themselves through paid ads.

 However, spokesperson Elizabeth Busby said Twitter distinguishes between "harmful vaccine misinformation that contradicts credible public health information, which is prohibited under our policy, and negative vaccine sentiment that is a matter of opinion."